ALLANSILOMA/ALLANSILOMA/README.md

 **Nice to meet you🤝.
 Let's get acquainted**

 ## 🚀 About Me:
 I'm a passionate **Full Stack Developer, Graphics Designer** and **PHP Developer** based in **Nairobi**.
 I enjoy building full-stack applications and solving problems using modern web technologies.
 With a laid groundwork in both front-end and back-end development, I'm always looking to learn and implement new tools and frameworks.
-I love blending creativity with code, which makes frontend design and UX a fun challenge for me!<br/>
+I love blending creativity with code, which makes frontend design and UX a fun challenge for me
--📚 Always on a journey to learn new things – **currently obsessed with modern web development**.
--🛠️ My toolbox includes PHP, JavaScript, Figma, TailwindCSS and Node.js, but I’m always looking to pick up new skills.<br/>
--🧑‍💻 When I’m not coding, you’ll probably find me tinkering with side projects or brainstorming the next big app.<br/>
 - 🔭 Currently working on **FarmTrek Farm Management System**
 - 🌱 Learning more about **Wordpress**
 - 💬 Ask me about **Kotlin Applications,** **Laravel,** **MySQL,** **Adobe Illustrator,** **Adobe Indesign,** **Adobe Photoshop,** **Canva,** **CodePen,** **Scala,**
+- 📚 Always on a journey to learn new things – **currently obsessed with modern web development**.
+-🛠️ My toolbox includes **PHP,** **JavaScript,** **Figma,** **TailwindCSS** **and Node.js,** **but I’m always looking to pick up new skills.**.<br/>
+-🧑‍💻 When I’m not coding, you’ll probably find me tinkering with side projects or brainstorming the next big app.<br/>
 - 👯 Looking to collaborate on **open-source projects, full-stack applications, PHP automation tools**
 - 📫 How to reach me: [My Email](mailto:silomaallan@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/siloma-allan)